 14.4 Consortia (This clause only applies to engagements undertaken by Findex Corporate Finance (Aust) Ltd)

-Where you, the Client are a consortium, you agree that, unless specified in the Engagement Letter:
+Where you, the Client are a consortium, you agree that, unless specified in the Client Services Agreement:

 (a) while we may communicate with one or more members of the consortium, it is the responsibility of each member of the consortium to communicate such information between themselves, and we will have no responsibility or liability for any communication to any member of the consortium that is not communicated to the other members;